 Due to COVID19 the lab operates under strict COVID19 measures.
-Despite the challenging situation, the PI was able to welcome three undergraduate students, Cydney-Alexis Delarosa, Jeet Rosa and Ethan Beattie.
-In addition, the following undergraduate students were hired for these research activities: Paul Mooh Mooh Sr, Dominic Parciasepe, Salaah Dean Kanaan, Omar Badawi and Seerut Mir.
-They were trained and successfully worked during the limited lab time in the fall semester.
+The continued support of our research activities by Christopher Boisvert-Cotulio, graduate student in the master degree program, has been limited due to COVID19.
+Despite the challenging situation the PI was able to welcome back 2 undergraduate students, Cydney-Alexis Delarosa and Jeet Rosa.
+In addition the following undergraduate students were recently hired to join this research activities: Paul Mooh Mooh Sr, Dominic Parciasepe, Salaah Dean Kanaan, Omar Badawi and Seerut Mir.
+Over the next week they will be lab safety trained.
+One large group meeting via WebEx was held on 09/25/2020 to welcome them to our group and share the basics of the research project with them.

 Describe any activities involving the dissemination of research results (be sure to include outputs, outcomes, and the ways in which the outcomes/outputs have had an impact during the reporting period.
-Please use the tables below for any Publications and Presentations in addition to the description of any other technology transfer efforts that took place during the reporting period. )...
+Please use the tables below for any Publications and Presentations in addition to the description of any other technology transfer efforts that took place during the reporting period.)...
 Use the tables below to complete information about conferences, workshops, publications, etc. List all other outputs, outcomes, and impacts after the tables (i.e. patent applications, technologies, techniques, licenses issued, and/or website addresses used to disseminate research findings).

-Table 3: Presentations at Conferences, Workshops, Seminars, and Other Events Title Event Type Location Date(s) The Effects of Resonant Acoustic Mixing on the Microstructure of UHPC Journal Currently working on it Development and Testing of High / Ultra-High Early Strength Concrete for durable Bridge Components and Connections TIDC Annual Student Poster Contest Poster Presentation webEx - virtual meeting 10/01/2020
+Table 3: Presentations at Conferences, Workshops, Seminars, and Other Events Title Event Туре Location Date(s) Development and Testing of High / Ultra-High Early Strength Concrete for durable Bridge Components and Connections TIDC Annual Conference Presentation webEx-Virtual Conference 08/12/2020 Development and Testing of High / Ultra-High Early Strength Concrete for durable Bridge Components and Connections TIDC Annual Student Poster Contest Poster Presentation webEx - virtual meeting submitted on 09/25/2020

-Table 4: Publications and Submitted Papers and Reports Type Title Citation Date Status
+Table 4: Publications and Submitted Papers and Reports Туре Title Citation Date Status